romainguy/kotlin-math/README.md

 ## Rational numbers

-This library provides simple support for rational numbers to avoid numerical imprecisions.
+This library provides simple support for rational numbers to avoid numerical imprecision.
 The current implementation is limited to 32 bits of storage for the numerator and the denominator.
 The current implementation is also not written for speed.